-- 2. Bidder responsibility refers to whether the bidder can perform as provided in the bid.
+2. Bidder responsibility refers to whether the bidder can perform as provided in the bid.
 In general, solicitation requirements for information relating to a bidder's financial condition, capability, experience and past performance pertain to a bidder's responsibility.
 The term responsibility is not limited in its meaning to financial resources and ability.
 Under its definition, the City has discretionary power to make determinations upon the honesty and integrity of the bidder necessary to a good faith performance of a contract, upon a bidder's skill and business judgment, its experience and its facilities for carrying out the contract, the bidder's previous conduct under other contracts, and the quality of its previous work.
-The type of information bearing on a bidder's ability to perform may be furnished up to the time of recommendation to award. - 3.
+The type of information bearing on a bidder's ability to perform may be furnished at any time during the solicitation process, or during performance of a City contract.

-In the event the City has knowledge of facts which may exist that would render a bidder nonresponsible, the Purchasing Department may conduct a responsibility review and inquiry as may be reasonably required to make the affirmative finding of responsibility as a condition of recommending the bidder for award.
+3. In the event the City has knowledge of facts which may exist that would render a bidder non-responsible, the Purchasing Department may conduct a responsibility review and inquiry as may be reasonably required to make the affirmative finding of responsibility as a condition of recommending the bidder for award.
 City departments shall advise the Purchasing Department in a timely manner, of knowledge of any facts that may render a bidder non-responsible.
 Given the variety of goods and services purchased by the City, and the unique issues that may arise, the issues of responsibility may be addressed on a case-by-case basis.